-What should I do if my flight is cancelled or delayed?
-Your options explained
+What to do if your flight is delayed?
+Ryanair cancels flights due to French ATC strike

-Hurray!
-It’s time for the summer holidays.
-You know, the time of year we slather on the suncream, get sand in our sandwiches, and return from our vacations resembling over-boiled lobsters.
+A number of flights were cancelled by Ryanair on Friday due to the French ATC strike.

-However, this year, people’s holidays may well be scuppered by delays and cancellations at the airport.
+In a statement announcing the news to passengers, Ryanair explained: “Due to the French ATC strike on Fri (13th Oct), we have been forced to cancel a small number of flights mainly overflying France.
+Affected passengers have been notified of their options to change flights (free of charge) or receive a full refund.”

-Furthermore, to compound holiday-makers’ misery further, hundreds of British Airways ground staff working at London Heathrow have voted to strike in a pay dispute.
-The workers at Terminals 3 and 5 are expected to walk out in July, though no concrete dates have been announced yet.
+“France (and all other EU states) should protect overflights during ATC strikes as they do in Spain, Italy and Greece, and cancel flights to/from the affected State.
+Ryanair calls on the EU Commission President, Ursula von der Leyen, to take urgent action to protect overflights and EU citizens’ freedom of movement during ATC strikes, and calls on passengers to join our call on the EU Commission by signing our ‘Protect Overflights: Keep EU Skies Open’ petition as over 1.8m fed up passengers have already done.”

-On June 30, travellers were hit with fresh chaos at Heathrow Airport after the airport ordered 30 flights to be cancelled because it could not handle them.
+Ryanair have also apologised to passengers who have had their journeys disrupted by the ATC strike.

-Glorious!
-Here are a few tips and tricks on how to combat delayed and cancelled flights.
+If you find yourself affected by the disruption, here are a few tips and tricks on what to do about delayed and cancelled flights.

 What should I do if my flight is delayed?

-According to the Citizens’ Advice website, if your flight’s delayed for long enough, your airline has to give you:
+According to the Citizens Advice website, if your flight is delayed for long enough, your airline has to give you:

-access to phone calls and emails
+access to phone calls and emails;

-accommodation if you’re delayed overnight - and journeys between the airport and the hotel
+accommodation if you’re delayed overnight - and journeys between the airport and the hotel.

-How long the delay has to be depends on the distance of the flight and the countries it’s flying between.
+How long the delay has to be depends on the distance of the flight and the countries it is flying between.
 You can check the flight distance on the WebFlyer website.

 The airline might give you vouchers to get these things at the airport.
 Ask someone who works for the airline if you’re not offered any help.